k9securityio/k9-splunk-viz/README.md

 ```

 The query:
-1. scans all principals in the principals.latest.csv file
+1. scans all principals in the principals.latest.csv file from the last day
 2. converts the `password_last_rotated`, `access_key_1_last_rotated`, & `access_key_2_last_rotated` fields from strings into Unix time
 3. defines a `rotation_threshold_dt` of 61 days ago
 4. filters for principals that have a password or access key credential that needs rotation